Academany/academany-mkt/brochure/index.md

 - A large (4'x8') numerically-controlled milling machine, for making furniture (and larger) sized parts.
 - A vinyl cutter, to produce printing masks, flexible circuits, and antennas.
 - A desktop sized precision (micron resolution) milling machine to make three-dimensional molds and surface-mount circuit boards.
+- A 3D Scanner and a 3D Printer
 - Specific machine models (thoroughly tested and highly recommended but not required) are listed in the [Fab Lab Inventory](http://bit.ly/fabinventory)

 **How much time does it take?**